-After returning to work after my first maternity leave, I began to realise just how difficult juggling being a mummy and a full-time teacher was going to be.
-I adored my work but felt that my dedication to the job meant I wasn't giving my daughter enough attention.
-Knowing how important the early years are for children’s development, the decision was actually made easier for us when my second child was born with severe hearing loss.
-At the time, we were unsure whether the hearing loss would affect his development and were warned that he might not be able to develop spoken language at all.
-We started learning sign language straight away, but I was determined that I would use my knowledge and skills to help him as much as I could.
+After returning to work following my first maternity leave, I began to realise just how difficult juggling being a mummy and a full-time teacher was going to be.
+I adored my work but, like many working parents, I felt uneasy that my dedication to the job and long hours meant I wasn't able to give my daughter enough of my attention.
+Despite this, I continued to juggle the demands of my work and motherhood for a couple of years until my second child was born.

+We quickly learned that he had been born with severe hearing loss.
+At the time, we were unsure whether his hearing loss would affect his development and, after being warned that he might not be able to develop spoken language at all, we started learning sign language.
+I was determined that I would use my knowledge and skills to help him as much as I could.
 So, with a mixture of sadness and excitement, I decided to take some time away from the classroom and threw myself into life as a stay-at-home-mum.

-I also wanted to make sure there was a range of different types of play in every pack (creative, physical, musical, literacy, numeracy, social and scientific) to ensure that all areas of the brain were stimulated.
-I was conscious of the fact that some parents have time to prepare activities in advance, whilst others want something that they can pick up and do on the go - so I tried to include a mix of both.
+I wanted to make the cards accessible to as many people as possible, whether you're a parent, grandparent, childminder, babysitter or teacher looking for inspiration.
+So the activities don't require families to buy expensive new toys or lots of additional items.
+I was conscious of the fact that some parents have time to prepare activities in advance, whilst others want something that they can pick up and do on the go - so I included a mix of both.

 I really hope you enjoy the packs.
-Please feel free to leave a review on this site or email me at with any feedback you have.
+Please feel free to leave a review on this site or email me at firstname.lastname@example.org with any feedback you have.
 Thank you.